Everything you’ve ever wanted to know about the puberty talk

 And I’m here to show you how!

-Some parents like to use videos for sex education.
-So I am slowly collecting vidoes that are worth watching.
+Some parents like to use videos when talking to their child about puberty (and sex).
+So I am slowly collecting videos that are worth watching.

 You’ll find some fantastic videos that you can watch with your child.
 Or you can watch them to learn more about sex education yourself.